Blea503/GettingAndCleaningData-ProgAssign1/Codebook.md

 ##Description of the variables in the har_data_means.txt file
  * The har_data_means.txt file contains 40 observations of 68 variables.
- * For each unique combination of subject and activity, the data is summarized by calculating the mean of each of the values The values are normalized and bounded within [-1,1].
+ * For each unique combination of subject and activity, the data is summarized by calculating the mean of each of the values grouped by subject and activity.
+The values are normalized and bounded within [-1, 1].
  * Abbreviations:
   - acc: acceleration
   - std: standard deviation